Hiking in the Rain: A Guide for Taking Your Dog Along

 1. Bringing Snacks and Water for Your Dog

 Just like humans, dogs need to refuel and stay hydrated during a hike, especially in rainy weather.
 Pack lightweight snacks that are easy to carry and can provide a quick energy boost for your furry friend.
-Opt for that are high in nutrients, such as jerky or small pieces of dried fruits.
+Opt for treats that are high in nutrients, such as jerky or small pieces of dried fruits.
 Ensure you also carry enough water for both you and your dog, as hydration is crucial for maintaining energy levels while hiking.

 2. Taking Breaks